 INTERNATIONAL FAMILY LAW &

-Getting a divorce is never easy, but going through one when you're far away from home is especially difficult.
-For most people, finding honest, accurate legal advice is one of the biggest challenges to handling a divorce in China.
-If your marriage has a connection to China, we can help no matter where you live or where you got married.
+Finding honest, accurate legal advice is one of the biggest challenges to handling a divorce in China.
+Whether you're married to a Chinese or you're an expat couple in China, we can help no matter where you live or where you got married.